 A few simple steps.

-If you have the sauté option, you can sauté your meat, fresh vegetables, onion, garlic and mushrooms until your meat is cooked through and then add in the remainder of your ingredients.
-Talk about an all in one Crockpot meal.
+If you have the sauté option, you can sauté your meat, fresh vegetables, onion, and garlic until your meat is cooked through, and then add in the remainder of your ingredients.
+Talk about an all-in-one Crockpot meal.

 WHAT GOES IN SOUTHERN HOMEMADE CHILI